KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 ### Day 14

-- We took a deep dive into the 5 stages of Design Thinking
+- We took a deep dive into the 5 stages of Design Thinking:
     - Emphathise
     - Define
     - Ideate
     - Prototype
     - Test
 - We discussed how this can often be an iterative process and we also practiced working through the stages in our own imaginary projects.
-- We also had time for a CSS workshop where we practised using CSS variables and we we able to implement a dark-mode feature on a simple website.
+- We also had time for a CSS workshop where we practised using CSS variables and we were able to implement a dark-mode feature on a simple website.
+- Solved a couple of Code Wars challenges in our pairs

+### Day 15

+- Deeper dive into UI, and the elements and principles of design.
+- Color theory and accessibility.
+- We also looked at the LightHouse feature in Devtools.
+- Introduction to wire-framing and practised making a mock-up wireframe using miro and figma.
+- workshop on organising and maintaining CSS code.
+We also covered specificity.

 reflections on the week

-- began a more useful notetaking system after advice from a fellow bootcamper
+- began a more useful notetaking system after advice from a fellow bootcamper.
+Also discovered Trello
 - can see the benefits of cognitive diversity after our design thinking activites. especially during the ideation phase - ie bouncing ideas off each other.
+- interesting doing wireframing on a compututer for the first time.
+- also intro was figma was useful. looked at tutorials after class and feel more confident with it.